awslabs/aws-cloudfront-extensions/edge/cdk/extensions/prewarm/README.md

       * jp： Japan
       * us： United States
       * cn： China(Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions, otherwise it will always fail.)
-    * target_type = "country": accept "all" or a country list: pre-warm in all countries or a specific country，eg:"all"|["india", "new_zealand"], the available countries are：
+    * target_type = "country": accept "all" or a country list: pre-warm in all countries or a specific country,eg:"all"|["india", "new_zealand"], the available countries are：
       * india： India
       * japan： Japan
       * new_zealand： New Zealand
       * australia：Australia
       * malaysia： Malaysia
-      * china： China(Currently, Hong Kong is supported，Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions)
+      * china： China(Chinese mainland prewarm can only be used by deploying this solution in Chinese mainland regions)
       * indonesia：Indonesia
       * philippines：Philippines
       * singapore：Singapore